Macedonian nationalism: Post-World War II

 After the Second World War, Macedonian and Serbian scholars usually defined the ancient local tribes in the area of the Central Balkans as Daco-Moesian.
-Previously these entities were traditionally regarded in Yugoslavia as Illyrian, in accordance with the romantic early-20th-century interests in the Illyrian movement.
+Previously these entities were traditionally regarded in Yugoslavia as Illyrian, in accordance with the romantic early 20th-century interests in the Illyrian movement.
 At first, the Daco-Moesian tribes were separated through linguistic research.
 Later, Yugoslav archaeologists and historians came to an agreement that Daco-Moesians should be located in the areas of modern-day Serbia and North Macedonia.
 The most popular Daco-Moesian tribes described in Yugoslav literature were the Triballians, the Dardanians and the Paeonians.

-The leading research goal in the Republic of Macedonia during Yugoslav times was the establishment of some kind of Paionian identity and to separate it from the western "Illyrian" and the eastern "Thracian" entities.
-The idea of Paionian identity was constructed to conceptualize that Vardar Macedonia was neither Illyrian nor Thracian, favouring a more complex division, contrary to scientific claims about strict Thraco-Illyrian Balkan separation in neighbouring Bulgaria and Albania.
-Mainstream Yugoslav Macedonian historiography was cautious and argued that the link between the Slav Macedonians and their ancient namesakes was, at best, accidental.
+In the 1980s, a Macedonian nationalism (Macedonism) that claimed ancient Macedonia and Alexander the Great emerged in SR Macedonia and the Macedonian diaspora.
+Nationalists from the diaspora claimed to be descendants of the ancient Macedonians.
+Mainstream Yugoslav Macedonian historiography was cautious and argued that the link between the ethnic Macedonians and their ancient namesakes was, at best, accidental.
+In 1989, the Yugoslav Macedonian authorities revised the state's constitution so that SR Macedonia was defined as a "nation-state of Macedonian people" instead of "a state of the Macedonian people and the Albanian and Turkish minorities".
+These authorities had concerns about Albanian nationalism and the possible breakup of Yugoslavia, which was expressed in a more aggressive Macedonian nationalism, from them and nationalists in new political groups like VMRO-DPMNE.